 Painting is a big project that adds great visual appeal and value to your property.
-It takes a lot of time, money, and effort to paint a large surface, so you want to make sure it’s done right the first time to avoid having to re-start the project.
+It takes a lot of time, money, and effort to paint a large surface, so you want to make sure it’s done right the first time to avoid having to restart the project.
 Extreme temperatures and humidity levels are often unavoidable, but if you’re not careful in these conditions, you could have a botched paint job on your hands.
-Today, we’re going to discuss how temperature and humidity could affect your paint job and what you can do to combat these conditions so your project is finished smoothly and beautifully.

 Is dry air better for painting?
 In some cases, it is, but painting in too low of humidity causes its own issues.
 When the air in a room lacks moisture, the wall’s material can over-absorb the paint and leave the surface looking porous or lightly speckled.
 This makes the overall color of the paint look drab or washed out.
 With some paint brands, dryness can also lead to cracking or peeling paint.

 You may find yourself planning a painting project during cooler months.
 While it’s possible to successfully paint in colder conditions, it’s definitely not ideal and requires careful preparation.
 Cool air can cause issues with paint adhering to its surface, and it can also cause the paint to thicken.
 Thick paint takes longer to dry, and when paint stays wet for too long, it can easily begin to wrinkle, sag, or run.
 This leaves the coat of paint looking patchy and less smooth overall.

 Can temperatures be too hot for painting?